|Nutrition Facts (per serving)|

-- Add 1/4 teaspoon of cayenne pepper, some Sriracha sauce, or a dash of your favorite hot pepper sauce to the egg mixture for an additional spicy flavor.
+- Add 1/4 teaspoon of cayenne pepper, some Sriracha sauce, or a dash of your favorite hot pepper sauce to the egg mixture for a little extra spice.

 - Replace the Cajun or Creole seasoning with a seasoned salt blend or salt-free seasoning.

 - Sprinkle the fish fillets lightly with garlic powder and/or onion powder along with the salt and pepper.

 - Add 1/4 cup of grated Parmesan cheese to the panko breadcrumbs.